 Because your home is very likely your most significant asset, it can make it very difficult for one of you to remain in the home, due to the challenge of offsetting the other spouse’s ownership.

-If you decide to sell your home, it may not be a great time for any number of reasons that include the real estate market.
+If you decide to sell your home, it may not be a great time for many reasons, including the real estate market.

-There are considerable tax implications that need to be factored into the sale of a house with divorce.
+Considerable tax implications need to be factored into the sale of a house with divorce.

 If you have children at home, the court may be invested in keeping one of you in your home as the primary custodial parent.

 To make sure that you are considering all relevant factors in your divorce, contact a reliable attorney to discuss your case.

 When a Home Is Separate Property